scientific-python/cookie/README.md

    projects supporting standards.
 Replaces setuptools, venv/pipenv, pip, wheel, and twine.
 Supports [PEP 621][], and also the unaccepted [PEP 582][].
 7. [trampolim][]: A modern [PEP 621][] builder with support for tasks, allowing arbitrary Python to run during the build process if needed.
-Python 3.7+ only (for building from source, wheels can be anything).
 8. [whey][]: A modern [PEP 621][] builder with some automation options for Trove classifiers.
 Development seems to be stalled, possibly.